microsoft/vscode-docs/blogs/2021/10/21/custom-notebooks.md

 ### REST Book

 Inspired by the querying experience in the GitHub Issues Notebook, I created [REST Book](https://marketplace.visualstudio.com/items?itemName=tanhakabir.rest-book) on my first week on the VS Code team.
 REST Book allows you to make HTTP calls in a Notebook.
 I found this Notebook useful to iterate on my projects with a server by being able to make multiple calls over time and compare the results easily on one page.
-I also used the Notebbok to set up some manual testing of my project with some documentation around the testcases.
+I also used the Notebook to set up some manual testing of my project with some documentation around the test cases.

 ![A preview of the REST Book being used in a project with an Express App](rest-book.png)